Westfield-Codes/13-name-tag-Fatimawhs/README.md

 1. Use the color "magenta".
 1. Change the font family, size and color.
 1. Add an h1 tag (for "Hello")
-1. Add a p tag for "My name is"
+1. Add a p tag for "My name is"k@

 ###  Interactive (Optional) ###
 1. Add an input box where a name could be written.